Skip To Main Content

-In his nine seasons on the staff, Roche has helped the Pride to CAA Championship appearances each year, with Hofstra winning the title in 2021, 2022, 2023, and 2024.
-The Pride advanced to the finals in 2018 and 2020-21, and the semifinals in 2016 and 2019.
+In his 10 seasons on the staff, Roche has helped the Pride to CAA Championship appearances each year, with Hofstra winning the title in 2021, 2022, 2023, and 2024.
+The Pride advanced to the finals in 2018 and 2020-21, and the semifinals in 2016, 2019 and 2025.
 The Pride claimed the CAA regular season title in Roche’s first season (2016), posting a 7-1 conference record, its best CAA winning percentage since joining the league.
+The Pride matched that mark in 2025, winning the CAA North Division.
 In 2021, Hofstra won a program record 18 games en route to the NCAA Third Round and finished the season with a national ranking of 13 and a No. 8 showing in the NCAA RPI.
 In 2023 Hofstra earned a national seed (#13) for the first time in program history and advanced to the NCAA Third Round once again.
 The 2024 season saw the Pride earn a No. 7 national seed and a final ranking of No. 23.
+Hofstra earned its first NCAA at-large bid in 2025 and advanced to the third round, finishing with a No. 20 national ranking.

 Â